OntLRB/Benchmark/README.md

 Use the [LRB data generator](http://www.cs.brandeis.edu/~linearroad/tools.html) to create historical tolls and cardatapoints.
 To skip this step, Uppala University provides these files for one express way [here](http://udbl2.it.uu.se/LR/).
-Secondly, use the script *makeAllSeg.sh* to generate segment for the any number of expressways.
+Secondly, use the script *makeAllSeg.sh* to generate segment for any number of expressways.
 The file AllSeg.csv has data for two expressways by now.
 Thirdly, adjust the queries found in *lrb.sql* in the folder **LRB-for-ExaSteam** to your environment.
 Update paths to point to your car data files.
 Run the LRB queries in the Madis/Exareme terminal.

-### Run the classic benchmark
+### Run the classic Linear Road Benchmark
 ```sql
 OUTPUT file:bal.csv delimiter:, select 2, Time, cast(Emit AS int) AS Emit, QID, Bal, 0 AS ResultTime
 FROM (lrb start:0 end:1999 SELECT * FROM AccBalOutStr);